 In 2008, WRI and WBCSD launched the three-year process to develop the Product Standard.
 A 25 member Steering Committee of experts provided strategic direction throughout the process.
-The first draft of the Product Standard was developed in 2009 by Technical Working Groups consisting of 112 membes included in the back of the chapter representing diverse industries, government agencies, academia, and non-profit organizations from around the world.
+The first draft of the Product Standard was developed in 2009 by Technical Working Groups consisting of 112 members representing diverse industries, government agencies, academia, and nonprofit organizations from around the world.
 In 2010, 38 companies from a variety of industry sectors "road tested" the first draft and provided feedback on its practicality and usability, which informed a second draft.
 Members of a Stakeholder Advisory Group (consisting of more than 1,600 participants) provided feedback on both drafts of the standard.